akira-057/solutions_repo/docs/1 Physics/1 Mechanics/Problem_1.md

 ## 🏹 *Motivation*

 Projectile motion appears simple, yet it encapsulates deep physical principles.
 By analyzing how the range of a projectile varies with its launch angle, we uncover fascinating relationships governed by linear and quadratic equations.
-These equations have broad applications, from sports (e.g., the trajectory of a soccer ball) to engineering (e.g., missile launch dynamics).
+These equations have broad applications, from sports (e.g., the trajectory of a soccer ball) to engineering (e.g., missile launch dynamics)

 ---